The many classical faces of quantum structures: Characterization

 \section{Characterization}

 Now that we have seen that most of the algebraic quantum theory of $A$ can be phrased in terms of $\cC(A)$ only, let us try to axiomatize $\cC(A)$ itself.
 Given any partially ordered set, when is it of the form $\cC(A)$ for some quantum system $A$?
-An answer to this question would for example make Theorem~\ref{thm:activelattice} into an equivalence of categories, bringing configuration spaces for quantum systems on a par with Gelfand duality for classical systems.
+An answer to this question would, for example, make Theorem~\ref{thm:activelattice} into an equivalence of categories, bringing configuration spaces for quantum systems on a par with Gelfand duality for classical systems.
 An axiomatization would also open up the possibility of generalizations, that might go beyond algebraic quantum theory.

 We start with the classical case, of commutative C*-algebras $C(X)$.
 By Gelfand duality, any $C \in \cC(C(X))$ corresponds to a quotient $X \slash \smash{\sim}$.
 In turn, the equivalence relation corresponds to a \emph{partition} of $X$ into equivalence classes.
 Partitions are partially ordered by refinement: if $C \subseteq D$, then any equivalence class in the partition corresponding to $D$ is contained in an equivalence class of the partition corresponding to $C$.
 Hence axiomatizing $\cC(C(X))$ comes down to axiomatizing \emph{partition lattices}, and this has been well-studied, both in the finite-dimensional case~\cite{birkhoff:lattices,stonesiferbogart:partitionlattices}, and in the general case~\cite{firby:compactifications1}.
 The list of axioms is too long to reproduce here, but let us remark that it is based on a definition of \emph{points} of the partition lattice.
 In the case of a finite partition lattice, the points are simply the \emph{atoms}, that is, the minimal nonzero elements.
+So for a classical system $\C^n$ with $n$ states, the elements of the partition lattice $\cC(\C^n)\op$ are the ways to partition a set of $n$ points into $m$ equivalence classes; the~atoms put two of the $n$ points in an equivalence class and all the others in their own equivalence class of one point each.
 The other axioms are geometric in nature.

-\begin{lemma}\cite{heunen:cccc} A partially ordered set is isomorphic to $\cC(C(X))$ for a compact Hausdorff space $X$ if and only if it is opposite to a partition lattice whose points are in bijection with $X$. \end{lemma}
+\begin{Lemma}[\cite{heunen:cccc}] A partially ordered set is isomorphic to $\cC(C(X))$ for a compact Hausdorff space $X$ if and only if it is opposite to a partition lattice whose points are in bijection with $X$. \end{Lemma}